Core Python 3: Byte Oriented Programming

 Austin is a founding director of Sixty North, a software consulting,

 training, and application development company.
-He's a native of Texas
+A native of Texas, in